paulamarcondes/paulamarcondes/README.md

 ### 😁 About Me

-I'm a **QA Engineer** with experience in manual and automated testing for web and mobile platforms, APIs, and Salesforce systems.
+I'm a **QA Engineer** with experience in manual and automated testing for web, mobile, API, and Salesforce systems.
-I work across both **frontend and backend testing** - from validating UI flows to API integrations and business logic.
+I work across both **frontend and backend testing** - from API integrations to UI flows and business logic.
 With a background in **Customer Experience**, I bring thoughtful attention to detail and care deeply about usability.

 > I believe Quality is not just about finding bugs - it's about making things that truly **work** for people.